GioF71/portainer-systemd/README.md

 **Installation without systemd**

 I have created a convenience script "run.sh" which automates the creation of the Portainer container in restart unless-stopped mode.
 No need for systemd with this method.
-I will also add a command which will create a watchtower container, dedicated to auto-updating the portainer container itself.
+Just run:

+  `sudo sh run.sh`

+This will create the "portainer".
+It will restart automatically unless you explicitly stop it.
+If you wish to add a container, which will be capable of auto-updating your containers, just running

+  `sudo sh run-watchtower.sh`

+Please note that watchtower will try to update all of your containers.
+If you want to limit the containers which will be automatically updated, edit the 'watchtower' container using Portainer, and under "Command and logging", in the texbox "Command", add a space-separated list of the containers you want to auto-update.
+Just to provide an example, a list could be like the following:

+  `portainer syncthing influxdb grafana`

+A quick note, you might want to add the "TZ" environment variable according to your timezone.
+Not mandatory, but this way the watchtower log will present you the timestamps expressed accordingly with your timezone.